Introduction to Google Analytics

 One of the most useful advantages of Google Analytics is that we can easily create segments of the audience to pinpoint and focus on one type of traffic to better analyses it.
 These segments can be of search traffic, mobile traffic, or geography to focus on a particular map area.

 It is capable of drawing out audience flow in its dashboard.
-These flows can be customized to show different sources and types, and it can help understand how people navigate through the site.
+These flows can be customized to show different sources and types, and they can help understand how people navigate through the site.

 It supports many Google-operated marketing products, such as Google Ads and Google AdSense.
-By integrating them with Google Analytics, it becomes easy to understand and view campaign data, visitors, and actions to fine-tune the targeting and audience to improve efficiency.
+Integrating them with Google Analytics makes it easy to understand and view campaign data, visitors, and actions to fine-tune the targeting and audience to improve efficiency.

 It makes it a one-click affair to compare the performance of the site over two different time periods.
-This makes it easy to understand how the site is performing, and understanding growth trends on the site also become much easier.
+This makes it easy to understand how the site is performing, and understanding growth trends also becomes much easier.

-Its measures keep all the site-related data from day one and do not delete it even after years; this makes seeing and exporting historical data of a site a quick process.
+Its measures keep all the site-related data from day one and do not delete it even after years; this makes seeing and exporting historical data quickly.
 Aside from viewing the past data, you can segregate and process it the same way you can with recent data on Google Analytics.

 Value of Google Analytics in the Career of a Digital Marketer

 It is one of the most important weapons in a digital marker’s arsenal.
 Without it, there will be no good way of understanding if the strategies made by a digital marketer are working or not.
-Even better, after some experience, you will be able to understand the weak links in your strategy by using Google Analytics and improve the ROI.
+Even better, after some experience, you will understand the weak links in your strategy by using Google Analytics and improving the ROI.

 Many designations in marketing are only about using Analytics tools; for any of these posts, it is most likely to be the trading tool and being proficient will be a must if you want a good career.

 In the case of a blogger or social media influencer, it is valuable too.
-They can use the tool to see and track any actions that happen in the links of their social media posts to track clicks and click through rates.
+They can use the tool to track clicks and click-through rates to see and track any actions that happen in the links of their social media posts.